The Irrational Decision In (my) Ministry Leadership

 We know Christ’s calling and direction for us (or our churches) may not line up with what culture says is rational.
 And those decisions even among other Christians may be considered atypical.
-What may completely align with God’s direction for you personally or even the direction of your church may seem irrational to others.
+What may completely align with God’s direction for you personally may seem irrational to others.

 We have a limited view, God does not.
 God can use all means of people or circumstances to bring about His purposes.

-But even knowing that sometimes what we sense as God’s leading still feels irrational.
+Yet, even when we sense God’s clear leading it can still feel irrational.
 We hope God does His “crazy work” in others people’s lives and not ours.
-But what happens when after prayer, counsel and scripture reading what you’re discerning still seems disconnected from typical behavior, a little bit crazy?
+But what happens when after prayer, counsel and scripture reading the decision seems a little bit crazy?

 Resignation and Rationality